jionglearningzhang/jionglearningzhang.github.io/_posts/2019-04-08-on-the-way-of-Q-learning.md

 Estimate distribution of Q instead of expectation.

 ### Noisy Net
+ <span style="color:blue">We introduce NoisyNet, a deep reinforcement learning agent with parametric noise
+added to its weights, and show that the induced stochasticity of the agent’s policy can be used to aid efficient exploration.
+The parameters of the noise are learned with gradient descent along with the remaining network weights.
+NoisyNet is straightforward to implement and adds little computational overhead.
+We find that replacing the conventional exploration heuristics for A3C, DQN and Dueling agents (entropy reward and -greedy respectively) with NoisyNet yields substantially higher scores for a wide range of Atari games, in some cases advancing the agent from sub to super-human performance.</span>

+ <span style="color:blue">We propose a simple alternative approach, called NoisyNet, where learned perturbations of the
+network weights are used to drive exploration.
+The key insight is that a single change to the weight vector can induce a consistent, and potentially very complex, state-dependent change in policy over multiple time steps – unlike dithering approaches where decorrelated (and, in the case of -greedy, state-independent) noise is added to the policy at every step.
+The perturbations are sampled from a noise distribution.
+The variance of the perturbation is a parameter that can be considered as the energy of the injected noise.
+These variance parameters are learned using gradients from the reinforcement learning loss function, along side the other parameters of the agent.
+The approach differs from parameter compression schemes such as variational inference (Hinton & Van Camp, 1993; Bishop, 1995; Graves, 2011; Blundell et al., 2015; Gal & Ghahramani, 2016) and flat minima search (Hochreiter & Schmidhuber, 1997) since we do not maintain an explicit distribution over weights during training but simply inject noise in the parameters and tune its intensity automatically.
+Consequently, it also differs from Thompson sampling (Thompson, 1933; Lipton et al., 2016) as the distribution on the parameters of our agents does not necessarily converge to an approximation of a posterior distribution.</span>

+ <span style="color:blue">At a high level our algorithm is a randomised value function, where the functional form is a neural
+network.
+Randomised value functions provide a provably efficient means of exploration (Osband et al., 2014).
+Previous attempts to extend this approach to deep neural networks required many duplicates of sections of the network (Osband et al., 2016).
+By contrast in our NoisyNet approach while the number of parameters in the linear layers of the network is doubled, as the weights are a simple affine transform of the noise, the computational complexity is typically still dominated by the weight by activation multiplications, rather than the cost of generating the weights.
+Additionally, it also applies to policy gradient methods such as A3C out of the box (Mnih et al., 2016).
+Most recently (and independently of our work) Plappert et al. (2017) presented a similar technique where constant Gaussian noise is added to the parameters of the network.
+Our method thus differs by the ability of the network to adapt the noise injection with time and it is not restricted to Gaussian noise distributions.
+We need to emphasise that the idea of injecting noise to improve the optimisation process has been thoroughly studied in the literature of supervised learning and optimisation under different names (e.g., Neural diffusion process (Mobahi, 2016) and graduated optimisation (Hazan et al., 2016)).
+These methods often rely on a noise of vanishing size that is non-trainable, as opposed to NoisyNet which tunes the amount of noise by gradient descent.</span>

+ <span style="color:blue">NoisyNets are neural networks whose weights and biases are perturbed by a parametric function
+of the noise.
+These parameters are adapted with gradient descent.
+More precisely, let y = fθ(x) be a neural network parameterised by the vector of noisy parameters θ which takes the input x and outputs y.
+We represent the noisy parameters θ as θ def = µ + Σ  ε, where ζ def = (µ, Σ) is a set of vectors of learnable parameters, ε is a vector of zero-mean noise with fixed statistics and  represents element-wise multiplication.
+The usual loss of the neural network is wrapped by expectation over the noise ε: L¯(ζ) def = E [L(θ)].
+Optimisation now occurs with respect to the set of parameters ζ.
+Consider a linear layer of a neural network with p inputs and q outputs, represented by y = wx + b, (8) where x ∈ R p is the layer input, w ∈ R q×p the weight matrix, and b ∈ R q the bias.
+The corresponding noisy linear layer is defined as: y def = (µ w + σ w  ε w)x + µ b + σ b  ε b
+, (9)
+where µ
+w + σ
+w  ε
+w and µ
+b + σ
+b  ε
+b
+replace w and b in Eq.
+(8), respectively.
+The parameters µ w ∈ R q×p
+, µ
+b ∈ R
+q
+, σ
+w ∈ R
+q×p
+and σ
+b ∈ R
+q
+are learnable whereas ε
+w ∈ R
+q×p
+and ε
+b ∈ R
+q
+are
+noise random variables (the specific choices of this distribution are described below).
+We provide a graphical representation of a noisy linear layer in Fig. 4 (see Appendix B).
+We now turn to explicit instances of the noise distributions for linear layers in a noisy network.
+We explore two options: Independent Gaussian noise, which uses an independent Gaussian noise entry per weight and Factorised Gaussian noise, which uses an independent noise per each output and another independent noise per each input.
+The main reason to use factorised Gaussian noise is to reduce the compute time of random number generation in our algorithms.
+This computational overhead is especially prohibitive in the case of single-thread agents such as DQN and Duelling.
+For this reason we use factorised noise for DQN and Duelling and independent noise for the distributed A3C, for which the compute time is not a major concern.</span>

+ <span style="color:blue">(a) Independent Gaussian noise: the noise applied to each weight and bias is independent, where
+each entry ε
+w
+i,j (respectively each entry ε b j
+) of the random matrix ε
+w (respectively of the random
+vector ε
+b
+) is drawn from a unit Gaussian distribution.
+This means that for each noisy linear layer, there are pq + q noise variables (for p inputs to the layer and q outputs).

+ <span style="color:blue">(b) Factorised Gaussian noise: by factorising ε
+w
+i,j , we can use p unit Gaussian variables εi for noise of the inputs and and q unit Gaussian variables εj for noise of the outputs (thus p + q unit Gaussian variables in total).
+Each ε w i,j and ε b j can then be written as: ε w i,j = f(εi)f(εj ), (10) ε b j = f(εj ), (11) where f is a real-valued function.
+In our experiments we used f(x) = sgn(x) p
+|x|.
+Note that
+for the bias Eq.
+(11) we could have set f(x) = x, but we decided to keep the same output noise for weights and biases.</span>

+ <span style="color:blue">Since the loss of a noisy network, L¯(ζ) = E [L(θ)], is an expectation over the noise, the gradients are
+straightforward to obtain:
+∇L¯(ζ) = ∇E [L(θ)] = E [∇µ,ΣL(µ + Σ  ε)] .
+(12)
+We use a Monte Carlo approximation to the above gradients, taking a single sample ξ at each step of
+optimisation:
+∇L¯(ζ) ≈ ∇µ,ΣL(µ + Σ  ξ).
+(13)</span>

+ <span style="color:blue">We now turn to our application of noisy networks to exploration in deep reinforcement learning.
+Noise
+drives exploration in many methods for reinforcement learning, providing a source of stochasticity external to the agent and the RL task at hand.
+Either the scale of this noise is manually tuned across a wide range of tasks (as is the practice in general purpose agents such as DQN or A3C) or it can be manually scaled per task.
+Here we propose automatically tuning the level of noise added to an agent for exploration, using the noisy networks training to drive down (or up) the level of noise injected into the parameters of a neural network, as needed.
+A noisy network agent samples a new set of parameters after every step of optimisation.
+Between optimisation steps, the agent acts according to a fixed set of parameters (weights and biases).
+This ensures that the agent always acts according to parameters that are drawn from the current noise distribution.</span>

 Replacing linear layer with stochastic layer.

 $$y = b+Wx \leftarrow y = (b+Wx) + (b*\epsilon^b + W*\epsilon^Wx)$$